visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### How to Export Sheet

 - Login to your Dashboard on https://bookeeping.ai/
-- Navigate to Accounting
+- Navigate to Accounting, filter the transactions on ledger you want to export or click on P&L or balanceSheet
-- Click on "Export"
+- Click on "Export" on the top right.
   ![export sheet](https://github.com/user-attachments/assets/3e7758cd-d41c-45c2-82ce-0be31203c63d)

 ## AI Invoice